The Challenge: Battle of the Seasons

 The Challenge: Battle of the Seasons is the 23rd season of the MTV reality game show, The Challenge.
-Although sharing the same name as the show's 5th season, Battle of the Seasons, unlike other sequel seasons is not distinguished as part "II" as the Season has a completely different format.
-The season took place in Bodrum, Turkey and Swakopmund & Windhoek, Namibia.

-Former casts from select seasons of MTV's The Real World and The Challenge competed with the hopes of winning a piece of the $250,000 grand prize.
-This is the first season since season 12 that does not include any cast members from The Real World: Key West.
+The season took place in Bodrum, Turkey and Swakopmund & Windhoek, Namibia, and featured cast members from select seasons of The Real World and The Challenge competing for the $250,000 grand prize.

-The season premiered with a special 90 minutes episode on September 19, 2012, and concluded its run on December 19, 2012, with the reunion episode.
+The season premiered with a special 90 minutes episode on September 19, 2012, and concluded its run on December 19, 2012, with the reunion special.